FunningC0217/UnionParser/README.md

 # `unionparser`
 - Parsing program that separate programming language symbols from text, such as C++/Java/Python,  It is expected to integrate any programming language that can be text.
 - It is a back-end program，Implemented using the so easy `IDE` integration from file tree
+- It will solve the problem of symbols in the strong workspace mode of the IDE.
+Because LSP services are usually used as the back-end in existing IDEs, and symbols can be synchronized only when documents are opened.
+You cannot get all the symbols when you open the workspace at the beginning.
+- For the current program, try to keep the current program lightweight, and only support the symbols in the source file.
+If you need any symbols other than the source file, it is not supported.
+If you want to obtain relevant support, you can check the relevant usage of the document/symbol of the native LSP Server.

 ## Schematic Diagram of Frame